alexk99/the_router/conf_options.md

 #### therouter_subsc_proxy_arp

-The attribute with value 1 instructs TheRouter to enable proxy arp on dynamic VIF (subscriber per customer).
+The attribute with value 1 instructs TheRouter to enable proxy arp on dynamic VIF (vlan per subscriber).

 Note that to enable proxy arp for L2 subscribers the proxy arp flag should be used in VIF configuration command when the L2 subscriber's parent interface is created.

+#### therouter_subsc_rp_filter

+The attribute with value 1 instructs TheRouter to enable reverse path filter on dynamic VIF (vlan per subscriber)

+Note that to enable reverse path filter for L2 subscribers the rpf flag should be used in VIF configuration command when the L2 subscriber's parent interface is created.

 #### therouter_pbr